-I am a new Assistant Professor in the School of Biological Sciences at the University of Alberta.
+I am an Assistant Professor in the School of Biological Sciences at the University of Alberta.
 Throughout my academic career, I have studied seasonal brain plasticity in the songbird brain, the evolution and neurobiology involved in nest-building behaviour in birds, and the importance of sensory experiences on early brain growth in zebrafish larvae.
 This winding road through academia has instilled in me a deeply interdisciplinary approach which I now focus on dissecting the importance of sensory experience on early brain development.

 When I’m not in the lab, I like to read non-fiction and write fiction, play video games, and walk the lab mascot, Zeke.

 Current graduate students